ceyhunsen/Bash-the-Dummy/README.md

 * File paths are not real.
 And there are no real files either.
 If you invoke a command, it checks for some conditions and does it's magic on imaginary files and paths.
 * Because file paths are not real, relative file paths may not work as expected.
 * There are no flag options for any program.
 * At first start, there is no prompt like `[dummy@greatdummyspc / ] $`.
-You need to enter your fist command to see that.
+You need to enter your first command to see that.

 #### Available commands: